ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 It depends.

-You want to just call some Swift/Kotlin, on Expo and by leaps and bounds the least painful option: Expo Modules
+You want to just call some Swift/Kotlin, already on Expo and are ok with their performance: Expo Modules

 Require the most amount of performance and have extensive C++/Java/Android/ObjC/iOS knowledge: JSI C++ Modules